zhangkao/IIP_Salient360_2017/README.md

 This repo has been deprecated.
 Please see the new repository: [IIP_Salient360_2018](https://github.com/zhangkao/IIP_Salient360_2018).

-The code is re-implementation code for the challenge and following paper:
+It is a re-implementation for the challenge and following paper:

 * IEEE ICME Salient360!
-Grand Challenge: Visual attention modeling for 360 Content - 2017 edition
+Grand Challenge: Visual attention modeling for 360 Content - 2017 edition <br />
 https://salient360.ls2n.fr

 * Jing Ling, Kao Zhang, Yingxue Zhang, Daiqin Yang, Zhenzhong Chen.
 A saliency prediction model on 360 degree images using color dictionary based sparse representation.
 Signal Processing: Image Communication (SPIC), vol. 69, pp. 60-68, 2017.

 ## Paper & Citation

 If you use the KSVD model, please cite the following paper:
 ```
 @article{ling2018saliency,
   title={A saliency prediction model on 360 degree images using color dictionary based sparse representation},
   author={Ling, Jing and Zhang, Kao and Zhang, Yingxue and Yang, Daiqin and Chen, Zhenzhong},